 However, across all four categories which favoured women, the female advantage may be overestimated:

 - All the measures that show a female advantage involve the manipulation of objects too small for the average male hands.
 For example, the female advantage appears in Pegboard tasks that use smaller pegs but disappears in the GATB-M and the Large Peg measures.
 Indeed, it has been found that when finger size is taken into account, the female advantage is nulled, or reversed.
 However, data from more complex tests of dexterity where finger size does not confound, like the Kimura task, reveal a large male advantage.

-There are several studies investigating sex differences in visuo-motor tracking and hand-eye coordination not included in Thorley and McDaniel’s review.
-For example, there is a large sex difference favouring males in pursuit precision.
-The male advantage in reaction time as well as their advantage in temporal processing also reveal their greater cognitive capacity.
-Many occupations in the industrial, medical and military sectors rely on the manipulation of objects, tools and controls.
-An overall male advantage is commonly reported in these domains.
+There are several studies investigating sex differences in visuo-motor tracking and hand-eye coordination not included in the review.
+There is a large sex difference favouring males in pursuit precision.
+Large sex differences favouring males are commonly reported on simulation trainers.
+The male advantage in reaction time as well as in temporal processing are highly correlated with their greater cognitive capacity.

 It should be noted that studying mental abilities in isolation underestimates their real world impact.
 In real world settings, small measured effects may translate to very large performance advantages, especially when compounded with other domain-specific abilities and general mental ability.
 This is especially true for men because their brain is organized for holistic ‘global’ processing.’
 For example, temporal processing ability, psychomotor ability and Dynamic Spatial Ability may manifest in the male advantage for throwing and intercepting.